jai1th/artist_predicition-using-BERT/readme.md

 # Lyrics Artist Classification with ALBERT

 This project predicts the **artist of a song from its lyrics** using transformer-based models.
+This is a hobby project that made me realize that this system is as good as the LLM that produces lyrics in the style of the select artist.
+Prompt tuning will make the generated lyrics much more cohesive and better represent the artist the LLM wants to mimic.
-We began with a *vanilla ALBERT* pipeline and improved it with a **flattening strategy** to handle long songs fairly.
+I began with a *vanilla ALBERT* pipeline and improved it with a **flattening strategy** to handle long songs fairly.

 ---